 Were you scared?

 Let that sink in a minute.
 Was I scared of what?
 Of the most dedicated students I’ve ever had the pleasure of working with?
 (It was a little scary when books I meant to last for a few weeks of instruction were read within two days of my passing them out.
 That happened a lot at that school.
 You know who you are, class of 2014.)

 So no, a meme showing a successful white business woman and entertainer surrounded by successful black business men entertainers who are referenced as “bad” isn’t funny.
 It isn’t funny as long as unarmed black people are shot in the streets by professional law enforcement.

 I am a professional school teacher.
 I am thoroughly trained and dedicated.
 It’s a great job, if you love it, and I do.
 I respect teachers as a whole.
 However, I consider teacher incompetence to be social injustice, and I have zero tolerance for teachers who harm kids.

 In the same way, I respect law enforcement.
 I am grateful to first responders, and count many as my friends and former students.
 However, I am intolerant of law enforcement who carry their prejudices into a job where they get to carry a gun.
 These murders are not unavoidable situations.
 They aren’t regrettable mistakes.
 They are the result of generations of systemic, willful ignorance that looks at a picture of someone who looks like me and thinks good and a picture of someone who looks like Terence Cutcher and thinks bad.

 Ignorance isn’t funny.
 It’s fatal.

 A writer and professor I deeply respect once told me that dialogue is important in situations like these, so I’m leaving comments open for now.
-But I swear if you want to tell me that racial prejudice isn’t a thing in our country because when you were a kid another kid beat you up, and he was black, please rest.
-Same to you with the All Lives Matter missing the point razzamatazz.
+But I swear if you are white and want to tell me that racial prejudice isn’t a thing in our country because when you were a kid another kid beat you up, and he was black, please rest.
+Same to you with the All Lives Matter razzamatazz.
 Save it for another girl.